isomerpages/healthtechsprint-moht/_clinical-calculators-testing/Instructions.md

 access the relevant <strong>ACE Clinical Guidances (ACGs).</strong>
 </p>
 <h2>Overview of Scenarios</h2>
-<p>Note: The calculator is embedded at the end of each scenario to facilitate
+<p>Note: The calculator is embedded towards the end of each scenario to facilitate
 your testing.</p>
 <table>
 <tbody>